hyperhq/blog.hyper.sh/blog/source/hyper-logs.md

 title: "Improvements of Container Log"
-date: 2016-12-12 22:00:00 +0800
+date: 2016-12-12 23:00:00 +0800
 author: hyper
 tags:
     - Docker
     - Container
     - Log
     - Hyper.sh
-preview: We are excited today to release the new version of container log.
+preview: We are excited today to release the new version of container log feature.

 ---

+Hi All,

-We are excited today to release the new version of container log.
+We are excited today to release the new version of container log feature.

-In the improved feature, every containers comes with a free 50MB log space (with rotation).
+In the improved feature, every container includes 50MB of free log space (with rotation).
 The logs are persistent through the container's lifespan.
-You can access the log messages at anytime with hyper logs (or logs API) unless the container is removed.
-In the case that container restart (or stop/start), previous logs will still be available, with new messages appended.
+You can access the log messages at anytime with the hyper logs (or logs API) commands, except if the container had previously been removed.
+Also, if the container has been restarted (or stop/start), the previous logs will still be available, but with the new log messages appended.

-We hope the new improvements could help troubleshooting and debugging.
-Also, we are planning to add the supports for third-party systems, allowing you to forward your logs to external services.
+We hope the new improvements will help you in troubleshooting and debugging.
+Also, we are planning to add support for third-party logging systems, allowing you to forward your logs to an external service.
 Please stay tuned!

+Enjoy,

-Enjoy, The Hyper.sh Crew
+The Hyper.sh Crew